nimryf/text-adventure/README.md

 # Small text adventure in Haskell

-The game is small and text-based, and uses numbers as input for player action.
-There are several locations, characters, and quests to engage, with some dialogue.
+The game uses numbers as input for player action, and has several locations, characters, and quests to engage, with some dialogue.
 It is continuous until the player exits, and gives some freedom in where the player can go, do, and who to interact with.
-Note that characters used are from other video games and are not my creation.
+Note that characters used are from other franchises and are not my creation.

-The game takes advantage of several aspects of functional programming, namely recursiveness.
+It takes advantage of several aspects of functional programming, namely recursiveness.

 # Setting up and playing